SurajShukla123/AWS-Projects/README.md

 Project 1: EBS-Volume Cleanup

-Removing EBS Volume , Which are not associated with any instance
+Removing EBS Volume, Which is not associated with any instance

-1. By using Lambda function and boto3 SDK with apporiate IAM role
+1. By using Lambda function and boto3 SDK with appropriate IAM role

 Step 1: Write Lambda Function (Python)